 As Hong Kong’s economy continues to thrive, numbers of local students are increasing rapidly in the city’s international schools, creating a more diverse student body.
 While more diversity is always good, the drawback is that there is now more competition for school places than ever before, and higher fees as a result.

 It’s not just the competition and already high yearly fees that make Hong Kong’s international schools so expensive.
 Just to win a place, you may be asked to hand over a non-refundable application fee, a reservation fee (or both), and an annual capital levy once your child starts attending.

 Some schools offer ‘debentures’ (massive on-off fees in return for school places) to big companies in Hong Kong so that the children of executives are guaranteed places’.
 Priority may also be given to siblings of existing students, children of staff, or children of certain nationalities.
 It’s quite common to begin the application process a year or more in advance.
 Prepare for long waiting lists, then a round of assessments and a face-to-face interview as a minimum.

 Demand for international schools in Hong Kong is so high, in fact, that the city is actually running out of space to build them!
 Typically international schools in this part of the world have large campuses with sports grounds, plenty of open space, extensive facilities and a huge student population.
 The land shortage means that some new schools are repurposing old buildings in order to meet the demand.
 Expect to see plenty of new international schools popping up in former shopping mall sites.

-Below, we have compiled our top 10 international schools in Hong Kong.
-However, there are another 62 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Hong Kong according to our users.
+However, there are another 70 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Hong Kong based on your requirements.